Junhyoung-Chung/Junhyoung-Chung.github.io/_posts/2025-01-19-Learning-distribution-free-anchored-linear-structural-equation-models-in-the-presence-of-measurement-error.md

 # References

 * Chung, J., Ahn, Y., Shin, D., & Park, G. (2024).
 Learning distribution-free anchored linear structural equation models in the presence of measurement error.
 Journal of the Korean Statistical Society, 1-25.
+* Peters, J., & Bühlmann, P. (2014).
+Identifiability of Gaussian structural equation models with equal error variances.
+Biometrika, 101(1), 219-228.
+* Saeed, B., Belyaeva, A., Wang, Y., & Uhler, C. (2020).
+Anchored causal inference in the presence of measurement error.
+In Conference on uncertainty in artificial intelligence (pp. 619-628).
+PMLR.
+* Shimizu, S., Hoyer, P. O., Hyvärinen, A., Kerminen, A., & Jordan, M. (2006).
+A linear non-Gaussian acyclic model for causal discovery.
+Journal of Machine Learning Research, 7(10).